tbaggett/xfgloss/README.md

 # Credits
 XFGloss was inspired by and based on the code presented in "[Lighting Up Native Platform Features In Xamarin Forms](http://www.wintellect.com/devcenter/krome/lighting-up-native-platform-features-in-xamarin-forms-part-1)."
 Thanks goes out to the series' author, [Keith Rome](https://twitter.com/keith_rome), for the inspiration and starting point for XFGloss.

 Also, my skills with Xamarin were once again greatly improved this year by getting recertified as a [Xamarin Certified Mobile Developer](https://university.xamarin.com/certification) after having been originally certified in 2013.
 Here's a special shout out to some of my favorite XamU instructors, including [Glenn Stephens](https://twitter.com/glenntstephens), [Kym Phillpotts](https://twitter.com/kphillpotts) and [Judy McNeil](https://twitter.com/flyinggeekette)!
-They're all seasoned Xamarin developers as well as great instructors.
-Thanks to all of you and the other XamU instructors for the great training.
+They're all seasoned Xamarin developers and great instructors.
+Thanks to all of you and the other XamU instructors for the great training!

 # About the Author
 I am a Xamarin Certified Mobile Developer focused on Android, iOS and tvOS application development using Microsoft tools and C#, and Apple tools and Swift.
 I have 25+ years of professional software development experience and have successfully telecommuted on a variety of projects since 2008.